The Weighted Hyperextension

 Weighted Hyperextension Mistakes

 1. Rushing The Motion

-The most common hyperextension mistake is rushing through the motion.
+The most common mistake when learning how to do a weighted hyperextension is rushing through the motion.
 If you quickly drop down and then jerk your body up, you are placing an intense strain on your lower back.

 This jerky, rushed motion is a surefire way to bring about a lower back injury.
 Instead, you want to complete each rep in a slow, controlled fashion.